An example of Colors in the Settings app:

 The following tutorial demonstrates how to create a Color and Appearance shortcut so you can get access to the Colors section of the Settings app directly from the desktop when you’re using a version of the Windows 10 operating system.

-How to Create a Color and Appearance Shortcut
+How to Create Shortcut for Color and Appearance in Windows 10

 Here is how you can create the Color and Appearance shortcut on the desktop in Windows 10.
 There used to be an option to get access to the same Personalization area of the Settings app from the Control Panel, but it is no longer available in newer versions of Windows 10.
 If you’re running an up to date version of Windows 10, you’ll want to create the shortcut using the Settings app as the location, which is what we run through in the guide below.